lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 To plot the distribution of g magnitudes, it is necessary to add another plot panel, by clicking on the "+" button on the upper left-hand side of the active chart, and selecting "Histogram" as the Plot Type.
 The resulting  pop-up window allows a selection of the quantity for the plotted histogram - in ths case, "Column or expression" box needs to have "gmag" entered.
 Clicking "Apply" will result in displaying an additional plot window, with g magnitude histogram.
-The "coord_ra vs/ cpoord_dec" can be removed by clicking on the "x" in the upper right-hand side of the plot window.
+The "coord_ra vs/ coord_dec" plot can be removed by clicking on the "x" in the upper right-hand side of the plot window.
 This will result in the dispay as below.

 .. figure:: /_static/Howto_Histogram_1d.png
 	:name: Howto_Histogram_1d.png
 	:alt: Screenshot of the 1-d histogram of g-magnitudes in the selectred region, obtained by executing an ADQL query.

 **Screenshot of the 1-d histogram of g-magnitudes of extended objects in the selectred region, obtained by executing an ADQL query.**